PLCoster/cs50ai-week5-traffic/README.md

 ### Adding Pooling Layers:

 Pooling layers are used to reduce the size of the image (by 'down-sampling').
 This helps to reduce the sensitivity to the specific location of features in the input images.
-By adding pooling layers, the prescence of features are considered in patches of the feature map rather than specific pixels.
+By adding pooling layers, the presence of features are considered in patches of the feature map rather than specific pixels.
 Two common pooling methods are average pooling (take average input value in the pool area) and max pooling (take the maximum input value in the pool area).
 The size of the pooling filter can also be specified, a common one being 2x2 with a stride of 2.
 The result of such a pooling layer is to reduce each dimension of the image / feature map by 2, meaning the number of pixels in the image will be reduced to a quarter the original size.
 [2](https://machinelearningmastery.com/pooling-layers-for-convolutional-neural-networks/)

 Testing out pooling layers on some of the different models with convolution above gave the following results: